edilson258/keynotes/README.md

 - (U) User can edit a created note
 - (D) User can delete created note

-## Up Comming Features
+## Features
+- Search for NOTES

-- Authentication
+- Authentication (0Auth)

+## authentication
+- Username & Passowrd
+- Using Google
+- Using Github